matteomeloni/aws-cloudwatch-logs/README.md

 ## Change log

-Please see the [changelog](changelog.md) for more information on what has changed recently.
+Please see the [changelog][link-changelog] for more information on what has changed recently.

 ## Testing